nowzoo/nowzoo-angular-bootstrap-lite/README.md

 ### NzbService.createModal

+`createModal(): NzbModal`

-- `createModal(): NzbModal` Creates a modal instance.
+Creates a modal instance.

 ### NzbModal
-Represents a modal instance, with a variety of public methods and properties to examine and manipulate the modal's state.
+A modal instance, with a variety of public methods and properties to examine and manipulate the modal's state.

 *Methods*

-- `show(content: any, options?: any): void` Shows the modal with the given content and options.
+`show(content: any, options?: any, ariaLabelledById?: string): void`

+Shows the modal.

+- `content`: A component type, a `TemplateRef` or a plain string.
+- `options`: See NzbOptions.
+- `ariaLabelledById`: This is used to set the `aria-labelledby` attribute of the top-level modal div.
+If your modal template has a `.modal-title` element you can safely omit this -- the library will either use the existing id of the `.modal-title` or generate and use a unique id.
+You should use this parameter if you don't have a `.modal-title` or wish to use a different element.

-- `close(data?: any): void` Hide the modal when the user has "successfully" accomplished whatever task the modal set.
+`close(data?: any): void`

+Use this method to hide the modal when the user has "successfully" accomplished whatever task the modal set.

 - `dismiss(reason?: any): void` Hide the modal when the user has "cancelled out."
 - `opened(): Promise<any>` Resolves when the modal has been completely shown, that is, when all the Bootstrap animations have completed.
 - `closed(): Promise<NzbModalResult>` Resolves when the modal has been completely hidden.
 See `NzbModalResult` below.